 - Employers should familiarise themselves with the religious and ethnic symbolism tattoos can be associated with.

 - Employers should understand their employee or prospective employee’s reason for wearing tattoos.

 In summary, it is technically not illegal for employers to “ban” tattoos as long as their policies do not discriminate against employees or prospective employees on the basis of their race, colour, sex, age or protected attribute.
 Employers must consider how reasonable or lawful the policies are, and if they intend to completely prohibit visible tattoos, then they will need a business reason for doing so.
 Lastly, it is recommended employers should advise employees and prospective employees that they have obligations to meet a certain dress standard.

 Want to learn more about your employer obligations?
-Contact a LawPath consultant on 1800 529 728 to learn more about customising legal documents, obtaining a fixed-fee quote from our network of 700+ expert lawyers or to get answers to your legal questions.
+Contact a LawPath consultant on 1800 529 728 to learn more about customising legal documents, obtaining a fixed-fee quote from our largest online network of expert lawyers or to get answers to your legal questions.